Real Science 4 Kids | Atoms First science curriculum for homeschool families

 The cochlea converts mechanical vibration into electrical signals.
 The auditory cortex decodes frequency (pitch), amplitude (volume), and timing, extracting information that was encoded in the original vibration pattern all the way back at the metal surface.

-Object: Cochlea / auditory cortex Action: Signal transduction Outcome: Perceived sound Information: Pitch + Volume
+Object: Cochlea / auditory cortex Action: Signal transduction Outcome: Perceived sound Information: Pitch + volume

 This is the single most important insight in understanding sound: the medium (air molecules, stadium fans) stays mostly in place.
 Only the pattern of energy travels forward.